White Wolves

 Indianderfilm

 Character Actor Rolf Hoppe really steals the show in this film as the utterly unscrupulous James Bashaan.
-Hoppe has played a wide variety of roles in lifetime, from a rabbi (Go for Zucker!) to a king (Three Hazelnuts for Cinderella), but it is his performances as bad guys for which he is best remembered.
-He is best-known to western audiences as the evil Nazi prime minister (based on Hermann Goering) in István Szabó’s Mephisto.
+Hoppe played a wide variety of roles in his lifetime, from a rabbi (Go for Zucker!) to a king (Three Hazelnuts for Cinderella), but it’s his performances as bad guys for which he is best remembered.
+He is best known to Western audiences as the evil Nazi prime minister (based on Hermann Goering) in István Szabó’s Mephisto.
 Hoppe is one of the few actors who suffered no decline in work after the Wende, perhaps because, thanks to Mephisto, he was already well-known in the West.
-Since the fall of the Wall, he has appeared in dozens of films and television shows.
-These days he usually plays more avuncular characters than he did in his younger days.
+After the Mauerfall, he appeared in dozens of films and television shows.
+Hoppe died in 2018.

 Like The Falcon’s Trail before it, White Wolves more strongly resembles the American-style Westerns than most of the other DEFA Indianerfilme.
 It includes all the elements we have come to expect in a traditional Hollywood Western (cowboys and Indians, gunfights, old locomotives, expansive landscapes), but with the perspective turned on its head.
-It is also grimmer than the average western, bringing it closer to the Spaghetti Westerns of the late sixties, in particular, Segio Corbucci’s The Great Silence—the grimmest western ever made (and the main inspiration for Quentin Tarantino’s The Hateful Eight).
-It isn’t as grim as that film, but it isn’t exactly uplifting.
-This is probably the main reason the film didn’t do as well at the box office as The Falcon’s Trail, but it is still a must-see for fans of the Western genre and anyone interested in East German cinema.
+It’s also grimmer than the average western, bringing it closer to the Spaghetti Westerns of the late sixties, in particular, Sergio Corbucci’s The Great Silence (the grimmest Western ever made, and the main inspiration for Quentin Tarantino’s The Hateful Eight).
+It isn’t as grim as that film, but it isn’t exactly uplifting either.
+This is probably the main reason the film didn’t do as well at the box office as The Falcon’s Trail, but it’s still a must-see for fans of the Western genre and anyone interested in East German cinema.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.